Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 It was typical Norfolk weather when we set off; grey and overcast, with a sea mist and slight drizzle.
 We headed northwards across the green and the eroding cliff top.

 Moving on, we passed the Old Lighthouse between Hunstanton and Old Hunston.
 It’s now a guesthouse and looks like a unique place to spend the night.
-Despite the grey day, there were several other people out and about; couples and families – some with dogs.
-A kite or two were soaring high in the sky above the beach.
+Despite the grey day, there were several other people about; mostly couples and families, some with dogs.
+A couple of colourful kites were soaring high in the sky above the beach.

 After a while, the sandy paths gave way to a more hardcore path, and then onto a boardwalk.
 The boardwalk took us away from the sea as the estuary and marshland between us got wider.
 This area is home to many species of birds including waders such as the big white egret we spotted, redshanks and curlews.
 It’s great for birdwatching and we saw several people out with their binoculars.